Osteoporosis Examination & Treatment

 How is Osteoporosis diagnosed?

 Here at NWOS, we have a fantastic physician that specializes in bone health and osteoporosis care.
 Dr. Mark Olson understands that healthy bones are essential for keeping people healthy and active.
 He takes a proactive approach by beginning osteoporosis examinations early, ideally before bone density is low and before the first osteoporotic fracture occurs.
 He begins with a bone density scan to detect bone mineral density and then based on the results, he customizes a treatment including nutrition, exercise, and medications to maintain bone strength.

 Because osteoporosis and loss of bone strength can occur long before symptoms, it is important to schedule an examination early, especially if you fit one or more of the osteoporosis risk factors.
 For example, if you are a woman that has gone through menopause recently, we recommend scheduling an examination sooner rather than later, as women lose up to 20% of their bone density in the five-to-seven years after menopause.

 How is Osteoporosis treated?

 Osteoporosis and loss of bone density can be slowed with new, healthy habits.
 If you smoke, quitting is recommended.
 Incorporate moderate exercise into your routine - walking, jogging, dancing, and lifting weights can make your bones stronger.
 Exercises that increase your strength and balance are also important.
-Nutrition is vital, including eating a healthy mix of foods that include Calcium and Vitamin D. Try yogurt, cheese, and milk for Calcium.
-Eat eggs, fatty fish, and fortified cereal for Vitamin D. There are also medicines that can help to reduce bone loss and to build bone thickness.
+Nutrition is vital, which includes limiting the amount of highly processed foods you eat, especially foods high in sodium and/or refined sugars & flours, and eating a variety of nutrient rich foods, including foods high in Calcium, Vitamin D, and Magnesium.
+There are also medicines that can help to reduce bone loss and to build bone thickness.
 Medicine can also provide relief from pain caused by fractures or other changes to your bones.

 Strides for Strong Bones